-Applied's effective income tax rates for the second quarter of fiscal 2013 and fiscal 2012 were tax provisions of 43.3 percent and 25.3 percent, respectively.
-Applied's effective income tax rates for the first six months of fiscal 2013 and 2012 were tax provisions of 31.9 percent and 25.6 percent, respectively.
-The effective tax rate for the second quarter of fiscal 2013 was a provision of 43.3 percent as there was an income tax provision against a loss before income taxes because the goodwill impairment charge was not deductible.
-The change in the effective income tax rates was also due to an \$11 million benefit resulting from the resolution of uncertainties related to Varian during the first quarter of fiscal 2013 and a \$13 million benefit from the reinstatement of the U.S. federal research and development tax credit retroactive to January 1, 2012 during the first half of fiscal 2013.
-The tax rates were further affected by changes in composition of income in jurisdictions outside the U.S., including jurisdictions with tax incentives.
+Applied's effective tax rates for the first nine months of fiscal 2013 and 2012 were 53.2 percent and 26.4 percent, respectively.
+The effective tax rate for the first nine months of fiscal 2013 increased compared to the same period in the prior year primarily due to the goodwill impairment charge recorded in the second quarter of fiscal 2013 that was not deductible.
+The effective tax rate for the first nine months of fiscal 2013 also reflected a \$14 million benefit resulting from the resolution of prior years' income tax filings and a \$13 million benefit from the reinstatement of the U.S. federal research and development tax credit retroactive to January 1, 2012 during fiscal 2013.
+The effective tax rates were further affected by changes in the geographic composition of income, including jurisdictions with tax incentives.
 Applied's future effective income tax rate depends on various factors, such as tax legislation and the geographic composition of Applied's pre-tax income.
 Management carefully monitors these factors and timely adjusts the interim effective income tax rate accordingly.